tariqdaouda/pyGeno/pyGeno/doc/source/quickstart.rst

 Quick importation
 -----------------
+In order to use pyGeno you first need to populate its database by importing datawraps.
+An importation is a one time step and once the data has been imported, the datawrap can be discarded with no concequences to the database.

 If your goal is simply to play with pyGeno to have a feel of its magic.
 PyGeno is shipped with a datawrap of the human reference Y chromosome::